New Zealand women's national rugby sevens team: 2016–2017 Sevens Series season

-2017–2018 Seven Series season
+2017–2018 Sevens Series season

 The 2017–18 World Rugby Women's Sevens Series didn't get off to the best start when at Dubai New Zealand was beaten 14–12 by the US in the quarter-finals, despite having beaten them 45–14 in pool play.
 This was Kayla McAlister's first tournament after returning from maternity leave.

 In the final of the Sydney Sevens in January 2018 the Black Ferns Sevens were well beaten 31-nil by Australia.
-This was the last tournament prior to the Gold Coast Commonwealth Games in three months time.
-After a detailed analysis of what had gone wrong the squad began a fitness training regime designed to allow them to play for a third half.

-In early 2018 the following 23 players were awarded contracts covering the next 12 months, Shakira Baker, Michaela Blyde, Kelly Brazier, Gayle Broughton, Lyric Faleafaga (who graduated from a training to a full contract), Rhiarna Ferris (who was new to the squad), Theresa Fitzpatrick, Stacey Waaka, Sarah Hirani, Huia Harding (who was new to the squad), Jazmin Hotham (training contract), Shiray Kaka, Natahlia Moors (training contract), Tyla Nathan-Wong, Risi Pouri-Lane (who was new to the squad), Leanna Ryan (training contract), Alena Saili, Terina Te Tamaki, Ruby Tui, Kat Whata-Simpkins, Niall Williams, Tenika Willison and Portia Woodman.
+In early 2018 the following 23 players were awarded contracts covering the next 12 months, Shakira Baker, Michaela Blyde, Kelly Brazier, Gayle Broughton, Lyric Faleafaga (who graduated from a training to a full contract), Rhiarna Ferris (who was new to the squad), Theresa Fitzpatrick, Stacey Waaka, Sarah Hirini, Huia Harding (who was new to the squad), Jazmin Felix-Hotham (training contract), Shiray Kaka, Natahlia Moors (training contract), Tyla Nathan-Wong, Risi Pouri-Lane (who was new to the squad), Leanna Ryan (training contract), Alena Saili, Terina Te Tamaki, Ruby Tui, Kat Whata-Simpkins, Niall Williams, Tenika Willison and Portia Woodman.

-In 2018 it was decided to centralise as much of the men's and women's Sevens program at a single location, taking into consideration a climate that allowed maximising of training time, availability of affordable housing and a facility with a playing field that provided office space, meeting rooms a gymnasium and a recovery area.
+In 2018 it was decided to centralise as much of the men's and women's Sevens program at a single location, taking into consideration a climate that allowed maximizing of training time, availability of affordable housing and a facility with a playing field that provided office space, meeting rooms a gymnasium and a recovery area.
 The University of Waikato Adams Centre for High Performance at Mount Maunganui was selected as the best option and the two teams officially moved in on 1 October 2018.

+A unique aspect to the 2017-18 season was the scheduling of the 2018 Commonwealth Games between the Sydney and Kitakyushu tournaments.
+This was the first time that Women's Rugby Sevens was played at the Commonwealth Games after the sport was introduced to the programme in 1998.
+After a detailed analysis of what had gone wrong at Dubai and Sydney the New Zealanders spent the three months following Sydney in a fitness training regime designed to allow them to play for a third half.

+Following the conclusion of the Commonwealth Games the New Zealanders returned to the uncompleted 2017–2018 sevens season, winning the remaining tournaments at Kitakyushu, Langford and Paris.
+At Langford they recorded their largest-ever victory over Australia in a 46-0 victory in the final.
+It was their fourth-largest victory out of their 30 matches in 2017-18.
+However these tournament victories were insufficient too overcome the deficit caused by a quarter-final loss at Dubai and a second place at Sydney.
+As a result Australia claimed the season title with 92 points compared to New Zealand's 90.

+Across the entire season New Zealand scored an average of 31.5 points per game and conceded an average of 6.5 points.
+They also had the best try-scoring rate, scoring a try every 47 seconds of their own possession, compared with an average of 78 seconds.